Given the importance of Kubernetes in today’s environment, we wanted to give you a “one stop shop” for any information you may need.

-The objective of Kubernetes is to abstract away the complexity of managing a fleet of containers, which represent packaged applications that include everything needed to run wherever they’re provisioned.
-By interacting with the Kubernetes REST API, you can describe the desired state of your application, and Kubernetes, aka k8s, will do whatever is necessary to make the infrastructure conform.
-It will deploy groups of containers, replicate them, redeploy if some of them fail, and so on.
+The objective of Kubernetes is to abstract away the complexity of managing a fleet of containers that represent packaged applications and include everything needed to run wherever they’re provisioned.
+By interacting with the Kubernetes REST API, you can describe the desired state of your application, and Kubernetes does whatever is necessary to make the infrastructure conform.
+It deploys groups of containers, replicates them, redeploys if some of them fail, and so on.

-Because it’s open source, it can run almost anywhere, and the major public cloud providers all provide easy ways to consume this technology.
-Private clouds based on OpenStack or Mesos can also run k8s, and bare metal servers can be leveraged as worker nodes for it.
-So if you describe your application with k8s building blocks, you’ll then be able to deploy it within VMs or bare metal servers, on public or private clouds.
+Because it’s open source, a k8s cluster can run almost anywhere, and the major public cloud providers all provide easy ways to consume this technology.
+Private clouds based on OpenStack can also run Kubernetes, and bare metal servers can be leveraged as worker nodes for it.
+So if you describe your application with Kubernetes building blocks, you’ll then be able to deploy it within VMs or bare metal servers, on public or private clouds.

 Let’s take a look at the basics of how Kubernetes works so that you will have a solid foundation to dive deeper.